OpenLiberty/liberty-language-server/DEVELOPING.md

     a) Optionally, `vsce package` may be run next to ensure the VS Code extension can be built properly.

 2. Open the debug view, select and launch `Run Extension (liberty-tools-vscode)`.
-It will open a new window with the extension running in debug mode.
+It will open a new window with the newly built extension running.

 ## Debugging the Liberty Config Language Server